 You’re familiar with the old saying, “The road to hell is paved with good intentions.”
-Thanks to Bishop William Swing of the California Diocese of the Episcopal Church, that road is not only paved, but it’s being widened, the lines are painted, and the global religion of the Antichrist is just around the bend.
-The URI is designed to make a long-term impact on the global religious scene.
+Thanks to Bishop William Swing of the California Diocese of the Episcopal Church, that road is not only paved, but it’s being widened and the lines are being repainted.
+In other words, the URI is designed to make a long-term impact on the global religious scene.

 World Council Of Churches

-William Franklin Graham, Jr. has been, arguably, the best known, best loved and most influential evangelical during the approximately 50 years he has been in the public forum.
-However, among other issues many have pointed to him as the father of modern ecumenism, which, sadly, is true..
+William Franklin Graham, Jr. was, arguably, the best known, best loved, and most influential evangelical during the approximately 50 years he was in the public forum.
+However, many have rightly pointed to him as the father of modern ecumenism.
 Billy Graham put the stamp of approval on the false gospel preached by the Roman Catholic church and has undoubtedly caused many to think that Roman Catholicism must be true Christianity.
 This is not the only area where the Rev. Graham has compromised the Gospel.